EngineerDanny/engineerdanny.github.io/_projects/6_project.md

 ### Data Points
 - Each algorithm has one data point per dataset category, indicating the performance of that particular algorithm on the given dataset.
-- The categories "spam" and "spam_scaled" likely represent the original and scaled versions of the spam dataset, while "zip" represents a separate dataset.
+- The categories `spam` and `spam_scaled` likely represent the original and scaled versions of the spam dataset, while `zip` represents a separate dataset.

 ### Observations
-- The "GridSearchCV+KNNC+Scaled" algorithm shows high accuracy across all datasets, with particularly notable performance on the "spam_scaled" dataset.
+- The `GridSearchCV+KNNC+Scaled` algorithm shows high accuracy across all datasets, with particularly notable performance on the `spam_scaled` dataset.
-- The "MyCV+MyKNN+Scaled" algorithm also performs well, especially on the scaled datasets, suggesting that scaling improves its accuracy.
+- The `MyCV+MyKNN+Scaled` algorithm also performs well, especially on the scaled datasets, suggesting that scaling improves its accuracy.
-- The "MyCV+MyKNN" algorithm without scaling shows lower accuracy compared to its scaled counterpart, highlighting the impact of feature scaling on model performance.
+- The `MyCV+MyKNN` algorithm without scaling shows lower accuracy compared to its scaled counterpart, highlighting the impact of feature scaling on model performance.

 ### Conclusion
 The scatter plot effectively demonstrates the importance of data preprocessing, such as scaling, and its impact on the performance of machine learning algorithms.
 It also allows for a quick visual comparison between different modeling approaches and their effectiveness across various types of data.